Table Of Contents

 8.1 Supplied languages

 The add-on has been translated into about 24 languages so far.
-Some translations are not up-to-date anymore.
+But some translations are not completely up to date.

 9 Version history

 9.1 Version 5.7.3

 - Adjustments for the upcoming Thunderbird 68.
 This mainly affects the settings dialog, in which there is no "Cancel" button anymore.
 Settings are now necessarily saved immediately when changing, so that a "Cancel" button no longer makes sense.
 It has been tested so far with Thunderbird 67 Beta 3 to be prepared for Thunderbird 68.

 - Bug fix: In previous versions Allow HTML Temp could lead to misrepresented special characters in emails in a certain situation, as the character encoding was no longer recognized correctly when external content was allowed.

 9.3 Version 5.4.2